 Sukie & I teamed up with our friends Glen (handler) & Kiera to create a very short routine to show at some of the events the club attended during the summer months.
 As a result Terry was asked by other dog owners about Heelwork to Music (dog dancing) classes and, because he knew I had attended a number of workshops run by Richard Curtis (UK and International HTM & Freestyle champion), he asked if I would be willing to run some classes.
 No-one (as far as I’ve been able to discover) offers HTM classes in Dorset so I agreed.

 Lots of studying, attending HTM workshops and working with my own dogs meant I was able to help & encourage anyone interested in the sport.
-I’ve also passed the Requirements of a Heelwork To Music Judge’s Examination as part of the qualification process for judging at Kennel Club HTM Shows.
+I passed the Requirements of a Heelwork To Music Judge’s Examination as part of the qualification process for judging at Kennel Club HTM Shows.

 I have completed Susan Garrett’s online Handling360 (agility) and her Recallers courses.
-Susan Garrett is a worldwide agility champion.
+Susan Garrett is a worldwide agility and obedience champion.

 I studied and completed Sarah Whitehead’s online course ‘Learn to Talk Dog’ in Canine Body Language and Facial Expressions and have attended First Aid for Dogs introduction sessions.

 I am now an Accredited Canine Hoopers UK Instructor – Level 1.
 Hoopers is a relatively new sport in the UK and is proving to be very popular in Dorset.”

 “I’ve had and trained my own dogs for 35 years.
 I’ve had 4 German Shepherds.
 One we used at a friend’s shoot as a beater and retriever and I also did obedience with her.
 Another, boy, I showed.
 Two were just family pets doing basic obedience.